 Many tourists flock to some of the typical tourist hot spots, such as Heidelberg, Rothenberg ob der Tauber, Berlin and Munich.
-While these are certainly great places to visit and highly recommended, there are some more romantic places, thanks to Bavaria’s crazy King Ludwig II.
+While these are certainly great places to visit and highly recommended, there are some more romantic places, thanks to Bavaria’s Fairy Tale King Ludwig II.

 Want to visit the most romantic castles in Germany?
 PIN IT FOR LATER!!

 At 18 years old, Ludwig ascended the Bavarian throne in 1864.
 For twenty-two years, he would reign over one of the most prestigious and envied state in what would later become a part of Germany.
 During these twenty-two years, he would produce some of the most romantic fairy-tale castles in Bavaria using his own money…while simultaneously breaking the bank and borrowing heavily from the Bavarian government.

 Eventually, his extravagant spending would be turned against him as his ministers would try to declare him insane.
 Little would they know that the three castles of King Ludwig II would bring in immense wealth to not just Bavaria but the country and be some of the top castles to visit in Germany in the Bavarian Alps!

 He was a highly secluded person who constantly day dreamed about turning his beloved composer, Richard Wagner‘s stories into real life fairy-tale palaces.

 He had traveled to Pierrefonds and the Palace of Versailles in France and was amazed by the French had built up and glorified their culture and realized that Bavaria was certainly lacking in this area.
 It would become his ultimate obsession to see that Bavaria also achieved this status.